mikegagnon/linked-lists/README.md

 A linked list is a "recursive" data structure, and uses "recursive" algorithms.

-Recursion essentially means self referential.
+Recursive simply means self referential.

-So, a recursive data structure refers to itself, and a recursive algorithm refers to itself.

-The above gibberish will make sense once we start programming recursive data structures and algorithms.
+Rather than elucidating further in English, we'll just dive into the classic example.

 ### Fibonacci numbers

-The classic introduction to recursive algorithms is via "Fibonacci numbers."
+The classic introduction to recursion is via "Fibonacci numbers."

-A Fibonacci number is defined as follows:

-- The first Fibonacci number is 1
-- The second Fibonacci number is 1
-- The *n*th Fibonacci number is the sum of
-  - the (*n*th - 1) Fibonacci number and
-  - the (*n*th - 2) Fibonacci number

-Here is the series of the first few Fibonacci numbers:
+Here are the first 9 Fibonacci numbers:

 1, 1, 2, 3, 5, 8, 13, 21, 34, ...

-See the pattern?
-Get it?
+Do you see the pattern?

-I assume you get it.

-Fibonacci numbers are recurisve because the *n*th Fibonacci number is defined in terms of other Fibonacci numbers.
+The pattern is this: every Fibonacci number equals the sum of the previous two Fibonacci numbers.

+Except for the first two Fibonacci numbers -- the "base cases."
+By fiat, they are defined to be equal to 1.

 Let's write a JS function that computes the *nth* Fibonacci number.